The Alice Rose: 2005–2011

 Nacogdoches, Texas-born keyboardist Brendan Rogers and lead guitarist Colin Slagle joined the band in the fall of 2005, and a fresh attempt at recording their first album began, working with producer Mark Hallman at Congress House Studio in Austin, Texas.
 Phonographic Memory was released November 10, 2006, on Emerald Wood Records, and was an instant critical success.
 KUT's David Brown said of the record, "...It's easy to understand how special this Austin-based band is: Every song on its debut sounds both strangely familiar and utterly new."
 A track from the record, "West", was named as NPR's "Song of the Day" on November 27, 2006, and was later featured in the soundtrack of the award-winning indie horror film "Splinter" by director Toby Wilkins, released in October 2008.
 Another track from the album, "Stop", was featured on Latchkey Record's Indy Route: Austin compilation, representing the state of Texas.
 After touring the United States in support of the album for most of 2007 and releasing a single, "Body Offering", guitarist Colin Slagle left the band.

 In March 2008, Austin Monthly named The Alice Rose one of "8 Artists to Watch in 2008".
 The quartet began work on their second album that same month, working with producer and engineer Andy Sharp at Music Lane Studio in Austin.
 During the middle of the sessions, lead guitarist Gregg White joined the group in July.
 White's first appearance with band was on the Halloween single "Bloody Mary", engineered by JoDee at Emerald Wood Studio, and released October 31, 2008.
 White also contributed lead guitar on two songs on the album, "Waste Away", and "There's No One In There", both of which were recorded towards the end of the sessions that October in order to include his presence on the album.
 All Haunt's Sound was released on February 21, 2009 to mixed reviews.
 Some criticized the production as too radio friendly, while others, like the Austin Chronicle's Austin Powell, said of the record, "Not since Robert Harrison's Cotton Mather has an Austin band so successfully churned out power pop nuggets like the Alice Rose."
 The band followed up the album with a four track 7" vinyl EP, In a Daze, also recorded by JoDee, and released as a rare limited edition pressing of 100 copies on July 16, 2009, although digital downloads were made available to the group's fanclub.
 The band's next plan was to release a live album.
 An acoustic performance at Flipnotics and an electric set at Antone's were both recorded but were scrapped due to technical problems.

 After the disappointment of All Haunt's Sound, the band's members pursued various side projects.
-After a handful of live performances in late 2011, The Alice Rose officially on hiatus.
+After a handful of live performances in late 2011, The Alice Rose officially disbanded.